Electrowavez: Za3tar (2013)

 The band's 2013 album, "Za3tar", was released on 3 July 2013.
 It features tracks influenced by psychedelic trance, Goa trance and dubstep genres.
 This album contains heavily influences from the psytrance subgenre and has different rhythm combinations.
 The success of the album conceded with the growing popularity of the psychedelic music scene among the Arab community in Israel.
 The album was entitled "Za3tar" or "Za'atar" after a popular Middle Eastern herb that carries many benefits.

-Elemetnal (2018)
+Elemental (2018)

 "Elemental", released on April 18, 2018, by the group Electrowavez through the renowned label "Merkaba Music", showcases an innovative blend of ambient, glitch-hop, downtempo, electronic, psybient, and ethnic influences.
 Created by Charlie Shaabi and Richard Savo, the album represents a fusion of musical cultures, each symbolized by a natural element, which inspired the title.
 This concept-driven album became the group's most successful release, receiving significant radio coverage and international acclaim.
 Collaborations with global artists followed, highlighting Electrowavez's impact within the electronic music scene.